 The challenges of investing with confidence in another city or state can feel insurmountable when you’re doing it on your own.
 That’s why it’s important to get the support of a team of professionals who can help to guide you through the process.
 We know the importance of local knowledge when it comes to property investment, and as an investor you can leverage our national network of 9 offices located across the 5 major Australian capital cities.
 Also ensure that you have a great solicitor, accountant and mortgage broker on your team – with the right support in place, investing in another city is well within reach.

-If you’d like more information on interstate property markets, you can download our national residential property report “My Market.”
+If you’re interested in buying investment property and would like more information on interstate property markets, you can download our national residential property report “My Market.”

 Or if you would like specific reports about each of the major Australian property markets (Sydney, Melbourne, Brisbane, Adelaide and Perth), please contact your local strategist who will be able to give you a copy of the relevant “MyCity” report.